EAI SmartGov 2021 will be held as a fully-fledged online conference

 - Find out if your research resonates – get real-time evaluation of your presentation on-site via EAI Compass.

-- Smart governance foundations, models, frameworks and principles
+- Smart governance foundations, models, frameworks, and principles for smart cities

 - Alignment of city policies with social and environmental sustainability goals

 - Measurement and monitoring of smart governance process and outcomes.

 - Smart governance-related case-studies and experience reports

 - Citizen-centricity and citizen-driven solutions for smart cities

 - Co-production and collaborative forms of service design and delivery

 - Open governance, participatory decision making and accountability